Josh Kaul: Career

-Kaul clerked for Michael Boudin in the United States Court of Appeals for the First Circuit.
+Kaul clerked for Michael Boudin in the U.S. First Circuit Court of Appeals.
 From 2007 through 2010, he worked for the law firm Jenner & Block, and worked as a federal prosecutor in the U.S. Attorney's office in Baltimore through 2014.

 In 2014, Kaul moved back to Wisconsin and joined the law firm Perkins Coie's Madison office.

 Attorney General of Wisconsin

 In the 2018 elections, Kaul ran for Attorney General of Wisconsin defeating incumbent Republican Brad Schimel.
 Kaul won by a small margin of just over 17,000 votes, but Schimel decided not to seek a recount and conceded defeat on November 19.
 Kaul became the state's first Democratic Attorney General since his mother's term in office.

-Kaul was reelected in 2022 defeating Republican Eric Toney.
+Kaul was reelected in 2022, defeating Republican Eric Toney.

+On June 4, 2024, Kaul announced he was bringing felony forgery charges against three operatives of Donald Trump's 2020 presidential campaign who were involved in the plot to produce fraudulent electoral college votes from Wisconsin.
+Those charged included Kenneth Chesebro, a Wisconsin native and the alleged architect of the national fraudulent elector plot, Jim Troupis, a former Wisconsin circuit court judge who represented Trump in 2020 litigation, and Mike Roman, a Trump campaign aide and former White House staffer.

+After governor Tony Evers announced in 2025 that he would not run for a third term as governor, Kaul contemplated a run to succeed him as governor.
+Instead, however, Kaul announced in October 2025 that he would not run for governor, and would instead seek a third term as attorney general of Wisconsin in the 2026 election.

 Personal life

 Kaul met his wife, Lindsey, at Yale.
 They have two sons.